Developer Terms and Conditions

 10.5.5 the accuracy, completeness or ownership of the Data;

-10.5.6 the Developer’s use of any feature which is part of the Foundations Platform; and/or
+10.5.6 the Developer’s use of any feature which is part of the Platform; and/or

-10.5.7 any claim made by a user of an Application against the Developer or against Reapit; and/or
+10.5.7 any claim made by an end-user of an Application against the Developer or against Reapit; and/or

-10.6 The Developer agrees to indemnify Reapit on demand for any Loss incurred by Reapit as a result of or arising out of any claims made by a user of an Application, where such claim relates to or arises out of that user’s use of an Application.
+10.6 The Developer agrees to indemnify and hold harmless Reapit on demand for any Loss incurred by Reapit as a result of or arising out of any claims made by an end-user of an Application, where such claim relates to or arises out of that end-user’s use of an Application.

-10.7 Nothing in this clause 10 shall in any way reduce or affect each Party’s general duty to mitigate loss suffered by it.
+10.7 Nothing in this clause 10 will in any way reduce or affect each Party’s general duty to mitigate loss suffered by it.

 10.8 The Parties agree that they have negotiated this clause 10 and that it represents a fair and equitable position.